sagarabilly/sagaraml/README.md

 ## Fatures

-As of right now, it includes 3 application features:
+As of right now, it only includes 3 application features:
 - **img_classifier** Image classification with 3 sample architectures: Efficientnet B0, Resnet18, Simple CNN.
 - **SR_UNET**: Residual Unet2D (ResUNet2D) model architecture for medical or microscopic image segmentation.
 - **TPML**: Traditional Predictive Machine Learning, predictive model using traditional machine learning method designed for tabular dataset.
 Includes KFold cross-validation and models such as LGBM Regressor and more.